 The Company believes that encouraging its executives and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
-Equity participation is accomplished through the Company's Share Option Plan.
-Stock options are granted to executives and employees taking into account a number of factors, including the amount and term of options previously granted, base salary and bonuses and competitive factors.
-The amounts and terms of options granted are determined by the Board.
+Equity participation is accomplished through the Share Option Plan.
+Stock options are granted to executives and employees taking into account a number of factors, including the amount and term of stock options previously granted, base salary and bonuses and competitive factors.
+The amounts and terms of stock options granted are determined by the Board.

-Given the evolving nature of the Company's business, the Board continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.
+Given the evolving nature of the Company's business, the Board, acting on the recommendation of the Compensation Committee, continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.